axelpale/poisson-process/README.md

     })
     p.start()

 Now the `message` function will be called each 500 milliseconds __in average__.
-The delay from previous call can vary from near 0 milliseconds to a delay that is significantly longer than the given average, even though the both ends are very unlikely.
+The delay from a previous call can vary from near 0 milliseconds to a time that is significantly longer than the given average, even though the both ends are very unlikely.

 The process is paused by: